christoffetzer/SCONE_HOSTINSTALLER/README.md

 ## Future Work

+* provide a local Docker registry with TLS access only.

-Objective: instead of installing this code everytime we install a new host, we could plan to provide custom MaaS images.
+* instead of installing this code everytime we install a new host, we could plan to provide custom MaaS images.
 However, that image builder for MaaS does not seem to work right now.